ibm-cloud-docs/EventStreams/messagehub085.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Choosing your Message Hub plan and environment
+# Choosing your plan and environment
 {: #public_dedicated}

 {{site.data.keyword.Bluemix}} is an open-standards,